 Good customer service Is essential to the success of your business.
 Statistics show that there is a 60 to 70% probability of selling to an existing customer versus a five to 20% probability of making a sale to a new customer (Marketing Metrics) and gaining new customers is seven times as expensive to the business as retaining existing ones (Parature).
 Over half of consumers are willing to pay more for better customer service (Defaqto Research).

-What Is the Impact of Poor Customer Service?
+Impact of Poor Customer Service

 - According to a 2011 American Express Survey, 78% of consumers have not proceeded with a purchase because of poor customer service.

 - It takes 12 positive customer service experiences to make up for one negative one.

 - After a poor customer experience, 89% of dissatisfied customers make their next purchase from a competitor (Harris Interactive).

 - U.S. businesses lose an estimated $83 billion annually due to poor customer service (Genesys, NewVoice Media).